iturdikulov/notes/array (computer science).md

 before the actual insertion to determine the correct spot for the insertion.

 In the worst case when using linear search, we spent ==$N+2$== steps to insert new value into ordered array.
+But with [[binary search]] we can insert elements more effectively.

+Main advantage of ordered array is that we can use ==[[binary search]]== algorithm to find elements in array very efficiently.